swfiua/gotu/docs/cberry.rst

 Further, the period of the wave is determined by the angular velocity of the body.

-So while the Kerr metric is the unique solution is space is not a vacuum, Rourke proposes that space is not a vacuum.
+So while the Kerr metric is the unique solution if space is a vacuum, Rourke proposes that space is not a vacuum.

 The detection of gravitational waves is itself a confirmation of this fact.
 Space is a medium through which gravitational waves travel and